 Fluvoxamine.
-Sold under the brand name Luvox® CR, fluvoxamine is approved as a treatment for obsessive-compulsive disorder and social anxiety disorder.
+Sold under the brand name Luvox® CR, fluvoxamine is approved by the FDA as a treatment for obsessive-compulsive disorder and social anxiety disorder.

-Some other SSRIs, such as citalopram (sold as Celexa®), aren’t approved by the FDA to treat anxiety disorders, but may be prescribed off-label by your healthcare provider to treat anxiety disorders if deemed safe and appropriate.
+Some other SSRIs, such as citalopram (sold as Celexa®), are not approved by the FDA to treat anxiety disorders.
+However, they may be prescribed off-label by your healthcare provider if your anxiety symptoms don’t improve with other medications.

-Serotonin-norepinephrine reuptake inhibitors (SNRIs) approved by the FDA to treat anxiety disorders include:
+Several serotonin-norepinephrine reuptake inhibitors (SNRIs) have been approved by the FDA as treatments for anxiety disorders.
+These include:

 Tricyclic antidepressants.
 Some tricyclic antidepressants, such as doxepin (sold as Sinequan® and under other brand names), are occasionally prescribed to treat certain anxiety disorders.

 Monoamine oxidase inhibitors (MAOIs).
-An older class of antidepressants, some MAOIs are used to treat anxiety.
+As an older class of antidepressants, some MAOIs are still used to treat anxiety.
 For example, phenelzine (sold as Nardil®) may be prescribed off-label as a treatment for social anxiety disorder (SAD).